 Table 1: Summary of results obtained for all tests conducted in this benchmark

-We ran both Cassandra and Scylla on Amazon EC2, using c3.2xlarge machines.
-These machines have 8 vCPUs placed on 4 physical cores and 16 GB of memory.
-That is a configuration that can easily be described in 2017 as “laptop specs.”
-All instances of the c3 class, including c3.2xlarge, have 2 local SSDs attached.
+We ran both Apache Cassandra and Scylla on Amazon EC2, using c3.2xlarge machines.
+These machines have eight vCPUs placed on four physical cores and 16 GB of memory.
+That is a configuration that can easily be described as “laptop specs.”
+All instances of the c3 class, including c3.2xlarge, have two local SSDs attached.
 Using the local SSDs in a RAID array is our recommendation on EC2 machines where local SSDs are available.

 However, we do acknowledge that there are valid uses for EBS.
 Because the goal of this benchmark is to demonstrate Scylla’s behavior in low-end hardware, we will use the local SSDs in a RAID array for the commit log only, while keeping the data volume in an attached GP2 EBS volume, 3.4 TB in size.
 The choice of size is so that the volumes achieve the maximum IOPS per volume of 10k IOPS.